 Ghosting in dating SUCKS.
-Every 30 seconds, somewhere in the world, 5 out of every 5 people are getting ghosted.
 Ghosting is maddening, ego-shattering, heartbreaking, insecurity-igniting and wtf-is-wrong-with-me, embarrassing.
-And it doesn’t just happen in romantic relationships.
+It doesn’t just happen in romantic relationships either.
 It happens with friends too.

-Sometimes, after a few weeks or months have passed since the ghosting, as if we haven’t felt the rejection and pain enough, we’ll find out that the person who ghosted us has made a big change – they got engaged, had a baby, got that promotion, eloped, met someone that’s everything we’re not, etc., all while we’re eating a croissant, screen-shotting and zooming in with nothing better to do.
+Sometimes (usually after a few weeks/months have passed since being ghosted) we find out that the person who ghosted us has made a big change – they got engaged, had a baby, got that promotion, eloped, met someone that’s everything we’re not, etc., all while we are screen-shotting and zooming in with nothing better to do.

-Okay so you go on a few whatever dates or you have an acquaintance that’s fun for a few brunches and gno’s, but eventually, you guys stop talking.
-Or, you’re in a relationship with an emotionally unavailable guy that has consistently been shady and disrespectful to you, so you eventually decide to speak with your actions and cut him off.
+Sometimes, you go on a few whatever dates or you have an acquaintance that’s fun for a few brunches and nights out, but eventually, you guys stop talking.
+Or, you’re in a relationship with an emotionally unavailable guy who has consistently been shady, ambiguous, and disrespectful to you, so you eventually decide to speak with your actions and cut him off.
 That’s not ghosting, that’s just what happens sometimes in life.

 The thing with ghosting in dating, committed relationships or in friendships, is that the whole time, you’re under the assumption that you’ve got a good thing going until all of a sudden, you don’t.
 You don’t have a f*cking thing.
-Not an explanation, not a returned 736812736 calls/texts/Snaps/DMs, nada.
+Not an explanation, not a returned call, nada.

 Is it really THAT hard to reply?
 It is really THAT easy to pretend we never met?
 Is it really THAT hard to acknowledge someone’s existence (that didn’t ever intentionally hurt you like this)?
 Is it really THAT cool to be so uncool?